Coconut oil substitute: 8 reasons to replace coconut oil with grass-fed ghee clarified butter

-Coconut oil substitute means we need to find a cooking fat, which is as nutritious as coconut oil, safe for cooking, and offers some nutritional advantages.
+Coconut oil substitute means we need to find a cooking fat that is as nutritious as coconut oil, safe for cooking, and offers some nutritional advantages.

-But before we see a coconut oil replacement, let’s check first what makes coconut oil a popular choice for cooking.
-But even before that, we need to understand why cooking oil or fat is essential for healthy cooking.
+But before we see a coconut oil substitute, let’s check first what makes coconut oil a popular choice for cooking.
+But even before that, we must understand why cooking oil or fat is essential for healthy cooking.

 Coconut oil substitute: What is the utility of using cooking fat?

-Fats are essential for absorbing vital nutrients like vitamin A, D, E, and K. It keeps our heart-healthy.
-It supplies a different level of nutritional support in our bodies.
+Fats are essential for absorbing vital nutrients like vitamins A, D, E, and K. It keeps our heart healthy.
+It supplies a different level of nutritional support to our bodies.
 Healthy oils are high in antioxidants, and their high smoke point helps us stay away from the free radicals in the body that prevent the risk of cancer.

 Coconut oil: What makes it so popular for cooking?

 It is a versatile oil with a high smoke point (350°– 400° F).
-It is stable enough, and that is why it is recycled for high-temperature cooking like baking, deep-frying, slow cooking, etc.
+It is stable enough, which is why it is recycled for high-temperature cooking like baking, deep-frying, slow cooking, etc.

 The herbal oil is digestion-friendly.

-It has natural moisturizing quality, hence works fine for maintaining skin and hair if added to the diet.
+It has the natural moisturizing quality and hence works fine for maintaining skin and hair if added to the diet.